Molland Parish

 Molland was first referenced as the Manor of Molland in the Domesday Book.
 The Manor of Molland was largely coterminous with the existing parish of Molland.
 In the earliest times it consisted of two separate manors, held from separate overlords, later known as Molland-Bottreaux and Molland-Champson.

-St. Mary's Church sits in the centre of Molland village, close to the London Inn and Parish Hall.
+St. Mary's Church sits in the centre of Molland village, close to the Parish Hall.
 The church dates back to the 1400s and is Grade 1 Listed.

 How to use the defibrillator.